 Just like how you choose furniture based on the color of the room, you have to make sure that it goes along with the current theme unless you’re going to change the paint color.

-- Modern Contemporary: this design renowned for its clean and sleek lines with neutral tones such as beiges, whites, and creams.
-Black lacquer, metal, and glass are the most commonly used materials.
+- Modern Contemporary: this design is known for its clean and sleek lines with neutral tones such as beiges, whites, and creams.
+Black lacquer, metal, and glass are the most common materials to use.

 - Traditional: traditional furniture is quite formal and elegant that includes beautiful details such as skirted bottoms and rolled arms.
 This type comes in various styles and colors so you have more options to choose from.